PFAS-laced water caused infertility, premature births and low birthweight, study says

 Jessie Shmool, the Department of Health epidemiologist who led the state's analysis, said the state used more detailed data and more ZIP codes over more time points.
 She said she reviewed the new peer-reviewed article, and the researchers used the same data and methods as Sunding's earlier study, and the state wouldn't change its conclusions.

-"We want to make sure that when we are saying something is a smoking gun, a casual thing, that it really stacks up," Shmool said.
+"We want to make sure that when we are saying something is a smoking gun, a causal thing, that it really stacks up," Shmool said.

 She said the agency continues to work with east metro communities dealing with the contamination.
 The state's health-based limits for PFAS in drinking water are generally the lowest in the country, she said, and directly protective of fetuses.